-The considerable benefits of an ERP are seen by many as the panacea to company ills.
+The considerable benefits of an ERP system are seen by many as the panacea to company ills.
 While an ERP system cannot overcome poor management, it can certainly help to offset managing and administering problems in operations which affect the over-all productivity.
 Even in well-managed companies, the complexity and speed of modern business needs integrated management information to enable profit growth in highly competitive environments.
-An ERP can provide this capability and that is why Gartner reported recently that the worldwide ERP market grew almost 4% to US$25.4B in 2013 (the last full year available).
+An ERP software can provide this capability and that is why Gartner reported recently that the worldwide ERP software market grew almost 4% to US$25.4B in 2013 (the last full year available).
 So, what are the benefits?

-ERP (Enterprise Resource Planning) enables a business to standardize on one application for its operations.
+ERP (Enterprise Resource Planning) solution enables a business to standardize on one application for its operations.
 A major benefit is the reduced Total Cost of Ownership (‘TCO’) which arise as a result of a single software support agreement and avoidance of the classic support response ‘It’s not our software, that’s causing the problem, it must be the other package’.
 There is only one place that the buck stops with support problems.

 Interoperability issues are removed and inter-module interfacing (for example between Logistics and Financial Management) is the responsibility of the supplier.
-A well designed ERP should also provide a consistent user interface across modules (benefit: simpler training, quicker on boarding, simpler first-line support).
+A well designed ERP solution should also provide a consistent user interface across modules (benefit: simpler training, quicker on boarding, simpler first-line support).

 Complete Functional Scope

-The range of modules should include the full functional scope necessary to run a business.
+The range of ERP system modules should include the full functional scope necessary to run a business.
 This scope will vary across industry sector.
 At the very least, the scope should span: Financial Management, Human Resources Management, Inventory Management, Production Management, Logistics, Purchasing, Sales and Marketing, and Customer Relationship Management.
 This is topped off by a Reporting and Business Intelligence Suite.

 Centralized Data Model

-An ERP is designed around a single logical central database, so that one item of data (such as a customer delivery address) exists in only one place on the system.
+An ERP system is designed around a single logical central database, so that one item of data (such as a customer delivery address) exists in only one place on the system.
 This is called a normalized data model and its great benefit is that an item of data need only be changed once and that will be reflected in all appropriate places (but not in historical data).

 It is this centralized data model that also delivers the benefit of considerable reporting power.